 Vinh Nghiem Pagoda

-The Vinh Nghiem Pagoda has a distinct architecture with spacious and airy space.
+The Vinh Nghiem Pagoda features distinctive architecture and spacious, airy interiors.
 The pagoda is noteworthy for its ancient Asian architecture and seven-story tower.
-The corners of the pagoda roof are curved in the Northern style, in the middle of the roof, there is a Falcon and the corners of the pagoda are carved with the shape of a phoenix head.
-The pagoda also has a community Xa Loi tower to keep the ashes of the deceased that were sent at the temple.
+The pagoda’s corners are curved in the Northern style.
+In the middle of the roof, there is a Falcon, and the corners of the pagoda are carved with the shape of a phoenix head.
+The pagoda also has a community Xa Loi tower to keep the ashes of the deceased that were sent to the temple.

-Just stepping through the Tam Quan gate, visitors can witness firsthand the magnificence of the largest stone tower in Vietnam with a height of up to 14m.
-Not stopping there, Vinh Nghiem Pagoda also has a community Xa Loi tower to store the ashes of the deceased sent at the temple.
-It is also for this reason that every year many people come to remember their loved ones.
+By stepping through the Tam Quan gate, visitors can see firsthand the magnificence of Vietnam’s largest stone tower, reaching a height of up to 14m.
+Not stopping there, Vinh Nghiem Pagoda also has a community Xa Loi tower to store ashes of deceased individuals sent to the temple.
+For this reason, many people come every year to remember their loved ones.

-Address: 339 Nam Ky Khoi Nghia, Nhieu Loc Ward.
+Address: 339 Nam Ky Khoi Nghia, Xuan Hoa Ward.

 Thien Hau Temple